What is an ACH payment? The complete guide

 ACH credits

 ACH credit is used for a variety of payments.
-The government often uses it to send social benefits to citizens, for example, while a business may choose ACH credit to pay for goods and services.
-A form of ACH credit called direct deposit is often used by employers to pay salaries.
+The government often uses it to send social benefits to citizens, for example, while a business may choose ACH credit to pay vendors and suppliers.
+One form of ACH credit called direct deposit is often used by employers to pay salaries.

 The difference between ACH and wire transfers